The 8 Most Dangerous Reptiles in the World

 The Russell's viper is sometimes known as the chain viper and their reason for being on our most deadly list is due to the number of incidents which have been recorded against humans.
 They don't necessarily go looking for trouble, but if they feel like they are being cornered or in danger, they will become particularly aggressive.

-They are native to India, Taiwan, south China and southeast Asia.
+They are native to India, Taiwan and southern China, making them one of the deadliest animals in Asia.
 Despite their small size (they usually measure between 1 and 1.5 m), this viper stands out for its strength, agility and robustness.
-Some features which distinguish it from other snakes are their large nasal holes, bent snout, triangular head and prominent scale on the front of their face.
-Their hiss is believed to be the loudest of all snakes and they are partly deadly because they are known to hang on for so long to their prey.
+Some features which distinguish it from other snakes are their large nasal holes, a bent snout, a triangular head and a prominent scale on the front of their face.
+Their hiss is believed to be the loudest of all snakes and their deadliness is partly due to their tenacity when pursing their prey.